 Compatibility with themes

-As explained at the beginning of the article, Beaver Builder is both a theme and an extension in its own right.
-You won't find it embedded on premium themes, as is the case with Visual Composer, for example.
+As explained at the beginning of the article, Beaver Builder is both a theme and a plugin in its own right.
+You won’t find it embedded on premium themes, as is the case with WPBakery on Uncode, The7, or the X theme, for example.

 According to its developers, Beaver Builder is compatible with almost all market themes.
 Only very few exceptions are listed on this resource.

-Nevertheless, some themes are more appropriate than others to draw the full power of the extension.
-For example, those that offer the ability to display across the entire width of the screen will allow you to take advantage of all the flexibility of Beaver Builder.
+Nevertheless, some themes are more appropriate than others to draw the full power of the plugin.
+For example, those that offer the possibility to display across the entire width of the screen will allow you to take advantage of all the flexibility of Beaver Builder.